 * Ask God to raise prayer teams who will intercede for the Dirim.

-* Ask the Lord to bring forth a growing Dirim church for the glory of His name! * Pray for translation of the Bible to begin in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people.
+* Ask the Lord to bring forth a growing Dirim church for the glory of His name! * Pray for completion of Bible translation in this people group's primary language. * Pray for the availability of the Jesus Film in the primary language of this people.